 Living standard, which was established by both parties during their marriage

 Economic outcomes each party would have after the divorce, including taxes and costs incurred for selling assets

 Whether or not a party is going to be a custodian for dependents

-HIRING A SPECIALIZED ATTORNEY
+HIRING AN EXPERIENCED ATTORNEY

 The main difference between having the outcomes people expect and getting unwanted results is the quality of the help one gets through their divorce process.

 A divorce is very stressful, especially when there are children involved.
 If there aren't any children, people might still be extremely worried about their assets – if someone and their spouse own properties, cars, and many things, they may be thinking of what could happen in the future.